emir4169/hueprism/README.md

 B: Instruction Type

-If R or G is zero then it is replaced with a value from the stack
+If R or G is zero then it is replaced with a value from the stack if possible.

 All undefined functions are simply reserved and will add R and G to the stack.